passaloutre/tqqq/README.md

 Most of this was cobbled together from various stackoverflow examples

+tqqq_volatility.py is the main idea

+tqqq_optimizer.py is dumb and needs work (or it has served its purpose and we can just ignore it)

 TODO
 1. I'd like to find a way to eliminate the single-day holds